GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Experiments

-\textbf{Classification results.} In Figure~\ref{fig:clf_mnist} we plot the robust classification performance of our classification methods and a state-of-the-art discriminative robust classifier~\citep{madry2017towards}.
-Our methods provide reject options that allow the user to find a balance between standard accuracy and robust error by adjusting the rejection threshold.
-We observe that a stronger attack ($\epsilon=0.4$) breaks the robust classifier (as indicated by the right red cross), while the generative classifier still exhibits robustness, even though both systems are trained with $L_\infty\ \epsilon=0.3$ constrain.
+\textbf{Classification results } Figure~\ref{fig:clf_mnist} shows the standard and robust classification performances of the proposed classifiers and a state-of-the-art softmax robust classifier~\citep{madry2017towards}.
+Our models provide the reject option that allows the user to find a balance between standard accuracy and robust error by adjusting the rejection threshold.
+We observe that a stronger attack ($\epsilon=0.4$) breaks the softmax robust classifier (as indicated by the right red cross), while the generative classifier still exhibits robustness, even though both models are trained with the $L_\infty\ \epsilon=0.3$ constraint.

-Figure~\ref{fig:mnist-tiling} shows perturbed samples produced by performing targeted attacks against the generative classifier and robust classifier.
-The generative classifier's perturbation samples have distinguishable visible features of the target class, indicating that the base detectors, from which the generative classifier is built, have learned the class conditional distributions, and the perturbations have to change the semantics for a successful attack.
-In contrast, perturbations introduced by attacking the robust classifier are not interpretable, even though they could cause high logit output of the target classes (see Figure~\ref{fig:adv_tiling_logit_hist_mnist} for the logit outputs distribution).
-Following this path and with a larger perturbation limit, it is straightforward to generate completely unrecognizable inputs that fool the discriminative robust classifier.
+Figure~\ref{fig:mnist-tiling} shows perturbed samples produced by performing targeted attacks against the generative classifier and softmax robust classifier.
+The generative classifier's perturbation samples have distinguishable visible features of the target class, indicating that individual binary classifiers have learned the class conditional distributions, and the perturbations have to change the semantics for a successful attack.
+In contrast, perturbations introduced by attacking the softmax robust classifier are not interpretable, even though they can cause high logit output of the target classes (see Figure~\ref{fig:adv_tiling_logit_hist_mnist} for the logit outputs distribution).